 Once it’s cooled down (around 110F -115F), it’s time to add in the culture (or the starter) and whisk the entire mixture together.

 Put the inner pot back in the Instant Pot, set the lid on, and select the Yogurt program to Normal temperature.
 Depending on the consistency you want to achieve, the incubation can last anywhere from 3 hours (for a milder version) and up to 12 hours (for a thicker result).

 Once this is done, you should let it cool down naturally (about 3 hours) and then move it into storage containers.

 Now, the nice thing about making your own yogurt is that you don’t have to limit yourself.
-There are other recipes you can try like Almond Milk Yogurt.
+There are other recipes you can try like this vegan Almond Milk Yogurt.
 Also, you can always add a wide range of ingredients once the yogurt is done such as fruits, cucumber slices, honey, nuts, cereals, and more.
 I guess you can say that you’re only limited by your imagination!

 Welcome to my kitchen!
 I am Corrie, the blogger behind Corrie Cooks.
 I run this blog with my wife since 2017, so you can enjoy quick, easy and delicious Instant Pot recipes.
 Thank you for stopping by 🙂